MdAsifUrRahmanAbir/bnb_cleaning/README.md

 Optional extras model add,

-As the selected date is Sunday, 20% extra is applied over the payment.
+As the selected date is today Sunday, 20% extra is applied over the payment.
 My Property check that is available in cart index then it will be marked as selected.
 After Update my property call cart index.